 An employee’s base salary or wage is the largest cost to your company.
 It is also one of the most easily-measured costs.
 Salary or wage depends on several factors, such as their role, years of experience, and the market demand for talent with their skills.

-Additionally, employees are protected by minimum wage laws within their jurisdiction.
-Employers must ensure their compensation strategy complies with the employment laws of each jurisdiction in which they hire talent and is fair, consistent, and competitive.
+Additionally, employees are protected by minimum wage laws within their country or state.
+Employers must ensure their global compensation strategy complies with the employment laws of each jurisdiction in which they hire talent and is fair, consistent, and competitive.

 According to Picodi, the national net, full-time employee monthly minimum wage in Australia was more than 10x the monthly minimum wage in Brazil in 2022: